Frost-Wing/osdev/readme.md

 make -C limine
 ```
 > [!NOTE]
-> A suitable cross-compiler for your target architecture (x86_64, ARM64, or RISC-V) is always recommened but the os is never tested with a cross-compiler and therefore it is optional
+> A suitable cross-compiler for your target architecture (x86_64, ARM64, or RISC-V) is always recommended but the os is never tested with a cross-compiler and therefore it is optional

 - QEMU System Emulator